Lord Zoltan: World Wrestling Association (1982)

-Jugan was one of several West Virginia promoters who began working with Dick the Bruiser's World Wrestling Association in Indianapolis, Indiana during the early-1980s.
+Jugan was one of several West Virginia promoters who began working with Dick the Bruiser's World Wrestling Association in Indianapolis, Indiana, during the early-1980s.
 Jugan soon began wrestling for the WWA as "Zoltan the Great" in mid-1982.
 One of his first matches in the promotion was against Mike Dupree at the Market Square Arena on July 5, which he won.
 Jugan made several more appearances at the venue wrestling El Bracero, Rufus R. Jones, and J.R.
 Hogg during the next several weeks.

 Ohio Championship Wrestling (1982–1983)

-In the fall of 1982, Jugan began working for Traitor Tim Hampton's Ohio Championship Wrestling in Cleveland, Ohio.
+In the fall of 1982, Jugan began working for Traitor Tim Hampton's Ohio Championship Wrestling in Cleveland.
 He was a founding member of the "outlaw promotion" along with Ed Bonzo and J.W.
 Hawk.
 With their connections to the WWA, they were able to start broadcasting televised matches on cable channels 24 and 27 in the Cleveland area.
 The promotion held its first event, a three-day November supercard, where it crowned Bobo Brazil as its first champion.
 On the second night in Maple Heights, Ohio, Jugan won a battle royal to earn a title shot against Brazil on the third show in Parma.
 Jugan was part of a heel stable managed by Beefy LaPorque that included Ed Bonzo and J.W.
 Hawk until the end of the promotion's run in the spring of 1983.
 Jugan and Hawk were also managed by Greg "Punk Rock" Mason for a time.
 Jugan would later form a tag team with LaPorque, wrestling as The Incredible Bulk, called The Funkadelix.